Skip to content

 This bird lives in flocks and forages by plunging into shallow waters to catch small fish that are driven near the surface by predators or storms.

-The brown booby is known for its short wings which make it highly maneuverable when hunting; this allows it to pursue prey quickly with sudden turns and dives.
+The brown booby is known for its short wings, which make it highly manoeuvrable when hunting; this allows it to pursue prey quickly with sudden turns and dives.

-Its diet also includes squid, crustaceans, eggs of other birds, as well as scraps from boats or ships they may come across while flying around coastlines.
+Its diet also includes squid, crustaceans, eggs of other birds, and scraps from boats or ships they may come across while flying around coastlines.

 Also Featured In: Egyptian BirdsBirds that You’ll Find in Puerto Rico